bixbydevelopers/capsule-sample-space-resorts/README.md

-either "find" or "book", such as resort name, planet, search criteria, number of astronauts, etc.  All this will create a plan to first find a space resort that matches the search inputs, then prepare an `Order` and pass it to the `CommitOrder` Action which will present the user with a Confirmation screen to review and agree to the reservation.
+either "find" or "book", such as resort name, planet, search criteria, number of astronauts, etc.  All this will create a plan to first find a space resort that matches the search inputs, then prepare an `Order` and pass it to the `CommitOrder` action which will present the user with a Confirmation screen to review and agree to the reservation.

 #### Inner "book" Queries (Continuations of SpaceResort)